langenhagen/expertises-gantt/Readme.md

 ## TODO:

-- Put a big div in front of everything and let it manage the scrolling
 - write Number of years into each entry field.
 - Make one complete version, and make one concise version